attilaeross/learning/HTML5 basics/Tables.md

 ### Nesting Tables

-It is possible to nest a table inside another one, as long as you include the complete structure, including the <table> element.
+It is possible to nest a table inside another one, as long as you include the complete structure, including the `html<table>` element.

 The following markup shows a simple nested table: